mike-jacks/gym-app/README.md

    ```

 2. Build and run the Docker containers:

    ```sh
    docker-compose up -d --build
    ```

    You should now have 3 docker containers running:

-   - A frontend containter
+   - A frontend containter.
-   - A backend container
+   - A backend container.
    - A postgres db container.

 ## Deployment